 The SPADE layer

 We will start by discarding the previous layer statistics.
-So, for each layer in the network, denoted by the index i, with activations hh and NN samples, we will normalize the channel dimension, as usual.
+So, for each layer in the network, denoted by the index i, with activations and samples, we will normalize the channel dimension, as usual.
 Similar to batch normalization, we will first normalize with the channel wise mean and standard deviation.

 As said, this is similar to the first step of the batch norm.
 Val in the last equation is the normalized value, which is the same for all the values in the 2D grid.